 All the above-stated initiatives, as mentioned earlier cannot be possible without numerous teams such as sales, marketing, customer success, product management, technology, and human resources coming together.
 All these teams within the organization must join hands and enable the sales team by providing value to them as well as the sellers.

 Research by Aberdeen revealed that organizations that focus on sales enablement are highly successful.
 24% of them achieved a better individual quota, 32% attained a higher sales quota while 23% of them saw a higher lead conversion rate.

 There's a common theme that both sales engagement and sales enablement share: giving the sales department everything they need to close more deals.
 There are many stages within the sales enablement process to ensure a sales team has everything they need, so identifying weak points is paramount to success.
 Sales teams will need to work closely with marketing, HR, customer service, and other departments to accomplish these goals.

 How Are the Two Different?

-Most sales engagement platforms will allow users to set up sequence templates—multi-step sales cadences designed to target prospects at the right time with the right message through the right channels.
+Most sales engagement platforms will allow users to set up sequence templates—multi-channel sales cadences designed to target prospects at the right time with the right message through the right channels.
 These sales cadences allow communication, automation, and personalization.
 Setting up sequences for specific groups can significantly increase the efficiency of a sales team, the scale of the operation, and the chances a prospect will eventually make a purchase.
 These sequences can be measured through analytics for optimization.

-Sequences are made up of different sales touchpoints and delivered over a pre-defined amount of time—depending on the sales team's overarching goal.
+Sequences are made up of different sales touchpoints and delivered over a predefined amount of time—depending on the sales team's overarching goal.